-My ethnography in the bordering towns of Ponta Porã and Pedro Juan Caballero, my work was deeply marked by the subjects’ everyday circulation and engagement in the socioeconomic life across both cities/countries, as if both towns/countries were one single place.
-In the ‘Brasiguaio landless camp’, in Itaquiraí - MS, my work was characterised by the subjects’ pursuit of land reform through their engagement in the Brazilian Rural Workers’ Landless Movement.
-As a part of my research, I have developed and I advocate for the adoption of the concept proximal transnationalism for the understanding of transnationalism within border regions.
-My future scholarly and related information about my work is going to be available in the academic platform www.transnationalism.info.
+In 2017, I completed my PhD carrying out a multi-sited ethnographic research Everyday Practices of Transnational Living: Making Sense of Brasiguaio identities, in which my focus was on capturing the socio-cultural dimensions of Brasiguaios’ daily practices, identities, and aspirations.
+In the bordering towns of Ponta Porã (Brazil) and Pedro Juan Caballero (Paraguay), my work was deeply marked by the subjects’ everyday circulation and engagement in the socioeconomic life across both cities/countries, as if both towns/countries were one single place.
+In the ‘Brasiguaio landless camp’, in Itaquiraí (Brazil), my work was characterised by the subjects’ pursuit of land reform through their engagement in the Brazilian Rural Workers’ Landless Movement.
+Information about my scholarly work is going to be available at www.transnationalism.info.

 In parallel to my Ph.D. research, I produced the documentary Brasiguaios: Transnational Lives and Identities.
 The objective of this documentary was to use filming as a method to gather and present the Brasiguaios' immigration narratives while living in Paraguay and their everyday life in the landless camp Antônio Irmão, known as the Brasiguaios’ landless camp, in the town of Itaquiraí (MS) in Brazil, often affecting the social relations in both countries.
 The documentary has already been exhibited in the UK and abroad.
 The trailer and further information are available at www.brasiguaios.com.